helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ### Study ###

 We piloted the study in the client’s office and noticed we needed a definitive way of measuring time on task.
 In the lab we marked the floor with masking tape.
 Then after I give the participant the first task we started the timer.
 Once the participant  passed through the ticket barrier and walked into the taped zone, we stopped the timer.

+12 participants were recruited via the agency Saros, with 8 fitting a commuter profile and 4 infrequent travellers or tourists.

 Within the usability lab we set up the 3 different validators &ndash; bus, subway and existing subway machine.
 We used 2 cameras to record participants as they used the machines.
 The ticket validators were initially covered by boxes, so participants’ initial impressions were captured while the cameras were recording.